shiwentao00/Graphsite-classifier/README.md

 ## Dataset
 The dataset consists of 21,125 binding pockets which are grouped into 14 classes.
 The details of the classes are described [here](docs/data.md).
 There are three files needed for training:
-1. ```clusters.yaml```: contains information about the initial clustering information of the binding sites.
+1. ```clusters.yaml```: training data, contains information about the initial clustering information of the binding sites.
 Multiple clusters will be merged into one class before training.
-2. ```dataset.tar.gz```: contains all binding site data in this project.
+2. ```dataset.tar.gz```: training data, contains all binding site data in this project.
-3. ```pops.tar.gz```: contains popsa files describing the accessable surface area property which is used as a node feature.
+3. ```pops.tar.gz```: training data, contains popsa files describing the accessable surface area property which is used as a node feature.
+4. ```unseen.tar.gz```: unseen data for inference.
+5. ```unseen-pocket-lists.yaml```: a yaml file containing lists of binding pockets, each list is a class.

 ## Usage
 ### Dependency